 - By 2062 – 50% chance of AI outperforming humans in all tasks

-Perhaps the best known predictions are those made by Ray Kurzweil, one of the prominent futurists, who has already proven over the previous 30 years that his predictions were largely correct.
-In an interview Kurzweil had with Futurism on 3rd October 2017, he confirmed that: “2029 is the consistent date I have predicted for when an AI will pass a valid Turing test and therefore achieve human level of intelligence.
-I have set the date 2045 for the ‘Singularity’ which is when we will multiply our effective intelligence a billion-fold by merging with the intelligence we have created.”
-For Ray Kurzweil, the process towards this singularity has already begun (Reedy, 2017).
+Perhaps the best known predictions are those made by Ray Kurzweil, currently the Chief Technologist at Google and one of the most prominent futurists, who has already proven over the previous 30 years that his predictions were largely correct.
+In an interview Kurzweil had with Futurism on 3rd October 2017, he confirmed his earlier prediction that AI will match human intelligence (in narrow subjects, like medicine) by 2029.
+He also confirmed that: “2029 is the consistent date I have predicted for when an AI will pass a valid Turing test and therefore achieve human level of intelligence.
+I have set the date 2045 for the ‘Singularity’ which is when it will multiply its effective intelligence a billion-fold by merging with the intelligence we have created.”
+For Ray Kurzweil, the process towards this singularity has already begun.
 If you think that Singularity cannot happen by 2045, then these two latest inventions from Google should make you think.

 From the perspective of Superintelligence, there is another type of intelligence where humans may still excel, called ‘emotional intelligence’.
 This refers to “an individual’s ability to understand and be aware of his own emotions, as well as those of people around him.
-This ability enables him to handle social interactions and relationships better (Cohen, 2016).”
+This ability enables him to handle social interactions and relationships better.”

-A true Superintelligence, if it is to fully compare with human intelligence, must have such a capability.
+A true Superintelligence, if it is to be fully compared with human intelligence, must have such a capability.
 Recently, some progress in this direction has already been made.
 In May 2017, an “emotional chatting machine” has been developed by scientists, signalling the approach of an era, in which human-robot interactions are seamless and go beyond purely functional.
 The chatbot, developed by a Chinese team, is seen as a significant step towards the goal of developing emotionally sophisticated robots.
-The ECM, as it is known, was able to produce factually coherent answers whilst also filling its conversation with emotions such as happiness, sadness or disgust (Devlin, 2017).
+The ECM, as it is known, was able to produce factually coherent answers whilst also filling its conversation with emotions such as happiness, sadness or disgust.

 Superintelligence may potentially become the most dangerous adversary of Humanity to which we dedicate a lot of space on this website.
 However, it can also become very benevolent and friendly agent that Humanity will badly need to fight other existential risks and help turn our civilisation on the path of immense prosperity.